centralinc/browseragent/README.md

-# Computer Use Playwright SDK

-> **Fork Notice**: This is a fork of [@onkernel/cu-playwright-ts](https://github.com/onkernel/cu-playwright-ts) with additional custom features.
+# @centralinc/browseragent

-A TypeScript SDK that combines Anthropic's Computer Use capabilities with Playwright for browser automation tasks.
-This SDK provides a clean, type-safe interface for automating browser interactions using Claude's computer use abilities.
+Browser automation agent using Computer Use with Playwright.
+This TypeScript SDK combines Anthropic's Computer Use capabilities with Playwright to provide a clean, type-safe interface for automating browser interactions using Claude's computer use abilities.

 This fork is **purpose-built for high-volume RPA scenarios**—think large insurance back-offices, government form-filling portals, and other data-heavy workflows.
 It runs **seamlessly inside Temporal workflows**: the agent's native `pause` / `resume` / `cancel` **signals** can be surfaced as **Temporal signals**, letting your orchestration layer coordinate long-running jobs while operators jump in when needed (no tight coupling between the human and Temporal itself).